-Creating a single statement comparing two sealers designed to be different from each other is difficult to do.
+Creating a single statement about a comparison of concrete countertop sealers designed to be different from each other is difficult to do.
 The best way to appreciate the differences between Ovation and Omega is to read through all of the information available about each product on the product page and the FAQ page.

 Here is a brief summary: